appzuka/project-references-example/README.md

 Making a change in animals/dog.ts causes 2 compilations.
 The first is the compilation of the reference which takes around 1 second and the second compilation is less than 100ms when the project is rebuilt using the new output in lib.
 With webpack-dev-server both compilations are reported in the webpack log.
 With webpack and watch: true only the second compilation is reported although a delay of around 1 second is noticeable before the second compilation starts.

 If you turn off projectReferences in ts-loader and execute tsc -b -w in a different shell, the effect is the same.
 You can see tsc -b -w takes around 1 second to compile the reference and then webpack builds the project.
-This is as expected because, under the hood, ts-loader is just using tsb to build the referenced projects.
+This is as expected because, under the hood, ts-loader is just using tsc to build the referenced projects.
 It is just more convenient than having to run tsc separately.

 ## Performance Summary